-Defined as the spontaneous movement of solvent molecules from a region of low solute concentration to a region of high solute concentration through a semipermeable membrane in order to equalize solute concentrations on both sides of the membrane.
+Osmosis is defined as the spontaneous movement of solvent molecules from a region of low solute concentration to a region of high solute concentration through a semipermeable membrane in order to equalize their concentrations on both sides of the membrane.

 What Causes Osmosis and Why does it Occur

-Osmosis was first thoroughly studied in 1877 by a German plant physiologist, Wilhelm Pfeffer.
-The general term osmose (now osmosis) was introduced in 1854 by a British chemist, Thomas Graham.
+Osmosis was first thoroughly studied in 1877, by German plant physiologist Wilhelm Pfeffer.
+The general term ‘osmose’ (now osmosis) was introduced in 1854 by British chemist Thomas Graham.

 Basic Characteristics of Osmosis

-- The rate depends upon the relative tendency of water to move from one area to another (water potential) of the solution.
-Water diffuses by osmosis from a region of high water potential to a region of low water potential
+- Movement of water occurs from a region of high water potential to a region of low water potential

-- The process will continue until the concentration of the solution becomes even on both the sides of the semipermeable membrane
+- The process continues until the concentration of the solution becomes even on both the sides of the semipermeable membrane

 Examples of Osmosis